Career Options After B Sc Biotechnology Course: Syllabus, Scope & Best Colleges

 What is the salary after BSc in Biotechnology?

-Biotechnology course graduates are always in demand by various industries that offer them jobs with good pay.
-On average a biotechnology graduate can earn around 2LPA to 5LPA in a year.
-And as you gain experience, your pay will get better too.
+Biotechnology course graduates are always in demand by various industries that offer them high-paying jobs.
+On average, a biotechnology graduate can earn around 2LPA to 5LPA.
+Your pay will increase as you gain experience.

 What can I do after my BSc in Biotechnology?

-After graduating with BSc Biotechnology, you will get to choose from a wide variety of career options.
-Some of the job opportunities that are available for a BSc Biotechnology graduate:
+After graduating with a BSc in Biotechnology, you can choose from a wide variety of career options.
+Some of the job opportunities that are available for a BSc Biotechnology graduate are:

 1. Biostatistician